By Francesca Furey and Sabrina Sucato

 “The building itself is 260 years old, and it feels like walking back in time,” she enthuses.
 “I saw the property in the winter and was like, ‘This is my dream.’”

-A history lover and Beacon Historical Society member, Tarter knew she wanted to preserve the sense of tradition embedded into the property as much as possible.
+A Hudson Valley history lover, Tarter knew she wanted to preserve the sense of tradition embedded into the property as much as possible.
 Between visiting the space and purchasing it, she dove deep into the inn’s past to learn more about its local legacy.
 Along the way, she discovered that The Bird & Bottle Inn dates back to 1761 and was originally known as Warren’s Tavern after first serving as a residence and later a stagecoach stop under Samuel Warren.
 After sitting abandoned in the 1800s, it transformed into the inn that Hudson Valleyites know and love beginning in the 1940s.

 Because of The Bird & Bottle Inn’s longstanding local roots, Tarter wants to keep that history intact as much as possible.

-“My goal is to rehabilitate and restore the space while respecting her bones and what she is,” she notes.
+“My goal [was] to rehabilitate and restore the space while respecting her bones and what she is,” she notes.
 Since the COVID-19 crisis hit the Hudson Valley just after the purchase of the building, Tarter and McAlpine had months to renovate the property and take their time to ensure it fit their vision.
-If all goes well, it will be ready in time for a spring opening in Garrison.